graphcore/tutorials/tutorials/tensorflow1/half_precision_training/README.md

 - Storing and updating the parameters in FP32

-### Method 1: Using stochastic rounding
+#### Method 1: Using stochastic rounding

 The IPU has native support for stochastic rounding, a technique which makes some operations in FP16 more accurate on average by making the rounding operation statistically unbiased.
 The idea of stochastic rounding is that instead of always rounding to the nearest representable number, we round up or down with a probability such that the expected value after rounding is equal to the value before rounding.
 Since the expected value of an addition after rounding is equal to the exact result of the addition, the expected value of a sum is also its exact value.

 This means that on average, the values of the parameters of a network will be close to the values they would have had if a higher-precision format had been used.
 The added bonus of using stochastic rounding is that the parameters can be stored in FP16, which means the parameters can be stored using half as much memory.
 This can be especially helpful when training with small batch sizes, where the memory used to store the parameters is proportionally greater than the memory used to store parameters when training with large batch sizes.

 To use stochastic rounding, you must enable it when you configure your IPU or IPUs.
-There are three modes of operation defined by the [StoachsticRoundingBehaviour enum](https://docs.graphcore.ai/projects/tensorflow1-user-guide/en/latest/tensorflow/api.html?highlight=StochasticRoundingBehaviour#tensorflow.python.ipu.config.StochasticRoundingBehaviour): `OFF`, `ON` or `REPLICA_IDENTICAL_ONLY`.
+There are three modes of operation defined by the [StochasticRoundingBehaviour enum](https://docs.graphcore.ai/projects/tensorflow1-user-guide/en/3.0.0/tensorflow/api.html?highlight=StochasticRoundingBehaviour#tensorflow.python.ipu.config.StochasticRoundingBehaviour): `OFF`, `ON` or `REPLICA_IDENTICAL_ONLY`.
 We will use the `ON` option here.

 While using stochastic rounding can help with the convergence of neural networks trained entirely in FP16, it may still be necessary to do some computations in FP32 for stability.